DONATE

 November 3, 2017

-Suspended Zoroastrian Councilman at Center of Debate The head of Iran’s judiciary has sided with proponents of banning religious minorities from local elections while the Rouhani government has reiterated their rights as citizens under the Constitution.
-In his October 31 ...
+Suspended Zoroastrian Councilman at Center of Debate The head of Iran’s judiciary has sided with proponents of banning religious minorities from local elections while the Rouhani government has reiterated their rights as citizens under ...

 Reformist Newspapers Criticize Guardian Council’s Decision to Ban Religious Minorities From Elections